 Limited Access to Information on Investments.
 Information regarding underlying investments in a fund of funds may be severely limited, and the manager may be unable to obtain additional or verify such information provided.

 Fees and Expenses.
-The fees and expenses charged by hedge funds are typically higher than the fees charged by registered mutual funds.
+The fees and expenses charged by private funds are typically higher than the fees charged by registered mutual funds.

 Material, Non-Public Information

 JMP Securities has policies and procedures in place reasonably designed to prevent the unauthorized use and disclosure of material, non-public information about securities issuers, pending research reports and other confidential data.
 These policies are intended to ensure that all information provided by JMP Securities to others is done so appropriately and in accordance with all applicable laws, rules and regulations.

 In accordance with the Federal Financial Privacy Law (Gramm-Leach-Bliley Act, Nov.
 1999), the following are JMP Group’s privacy policies applicable to non-public personal information gained from this website and to its business relationships in general:

 In the course of our relationship with you, we receive or develop information about you necessary to better service your account and your financial needs.
 This information may include: information you provide to us orally or on applications or other forms; information we develop about you in the course of providing our services to you, such as your account balance(s), the assets that we manage and the transactions we place on your behalf; and technical information we gather through your access to our website.